 Polish national identity was formed by protests and civic initiatives.
 Artists not only participated in them, but also made them the subject of their work.
 Polish history is full of conflicts, ups and downs, disasters and traps.
 It is ubiquitous and impossible to avoid.
 One proof is the fact that in recent years more historical museums have been opened in Poland than in any other European country.

 A scene from the play 'Wyjeżdżamy' (We Are Leaving), directed by Krzysztof Warlikowski, 2018, photo: Magda Hueckel / Nowy Teatr

-Spirituality involves primarily the role of the Catholic Church in the struggle for Polish sovereignty and its influence on Polish political and social life.
-Many artists, using traditional Christian values as the basis, examine the limits of human condition in an attempt to create space for a different, more free social tissue.
+The theme of spirituality primarily involved the role of the Catholic Church in the struggle for Polish sovereignty and its influence on Polish political and social life.
+Many artists, using traditional Christian values as the basis, examined the limits of human condition in an attempt to create space for a different, more free social tissue.

-During the ten weeks of the festival, visitors will have an opportunity to learn about the work of artists such as Krzysztof Warlikowski, Paweł Pawlikowski, Diana Lelonek, Joanna Piotrowska, and Alex Baczynski-Jenkins.
-The events will take place at nearly 50 cultural institutions in 18 cities across most of Switzerland.
-Among them will be Basel, the heart and headquarters of the festival.
+During the ten weeks of the festival, visitors had the opportunity to learn about the work of artists such as Krzysztof Warlikowski, Paweł Pawlikowski, Diana Lelonek, Joanna Piotrowska, and Alex Baczynski-Jenkins.
+The events took place at 83 cultural institutions in 18 cities across most of Switzerland.
+Among them was Basel, the heart and headquarters of the festival.

 Cricoterie: Kantor In Virtual Reality